 The overall aim of the journal is to foster valuable conversations in the new transdisciplinary and emerging field of valuation studies.
 Valuation here denotes any social practice where the value or values of something is established, assessed, negotiated, provoked, maintained, constructed and/or contested.
 To this end the journal welcomes contributions of different kinds and origins.
 Apart from traditional journal articles, the journal welcomes short opinion pieces or research notes, interviews, staged debates, or indeed longer than normal journal articles.

-The editorial office is based at Linköping University and is currently editor CF Helgesson, head of editorial office Lotta Björklund Larsen, production and layout editor Karin Thoresson, and editorial assistant Maria Eidenskog.
+The editorial office is based at Linköping University and consist currently of editor-in-chief Claes-Fredrik Helgesson, head of editorial office Lotta Björklund Larsen and editorial assistant Amelia Mutter.

 - The editorial office is responsible for the operations of the journal and that they are conducted in line with the editorial and governance principles of the journal.

 - The editorial office will oversee all the routine communication between contributors, reviewers, and other parties involved in processing contributions into publishable texts.